-- (4) Retirement Plans.
+(4) Retirement Plans.
 The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, an acquired contributory retirement plan for Femcare UK employees since March 2011, and a contributory retirement plan for Femcare AUS employees since December 2013.
 The Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-In 2013, the Company matched employee contributions and paid administrative costs at a total expense, including all of its subsidiaries, of about \$143,000.
-For 2014, the Board of Directors has approved continuing the retirement plan matching formulas on the same basis as in 2013. - (5) Group Benefit Plans.
+In 2014, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of about \$178,500.
+For 2015, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2014.

+(5) Group Benefit Plans.
 In the U.S., the Company provides group medical, dental and life insurance benefit plans for its employees.
-For U.S. employees, the health benefits plan is consistent with self-funded group plans offered by other companies.
+For U.S. employees, the health benefits plan is consistent with selffunded group plans offered by other companies.
 The portion of the monthly premium cost is paid by U.S. plan participants on a graduated scale so that higher paid employees pay a higher premium.
 In Ireland, the UK and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.